 One of the projects I worked on was designing a proof of concept Customer 360 application for a prospect in the banking sector.
 They gave us the challenge of designing a way to visualize connections between customers based on the products they’ve bought.
 It was fascinating to see the whole pre-sales process – from the first engagement with a customer, through to the presentation of an application.

 The work I’m most proud of, though, has to be my Bitcoin investigations.
 Before this summer, I didn’t know anything about Bitcoin or blockchain, but now I have a deep understanding and appreciation of how they work and the maths behind it all.
-I’ve summarized some of the new things I’ve learned in some blog posts and a presentation to the rest of the team.
+I’ve summarized some of the new things I’ve learned in a Visualizing Bitcoin blog post and a presentation to the rest of the team.
 I’m even thinking of writing my thesis on the topic when I get back to Bristol.

 My summer at Cambridge Intelligence has been great, and I’ve been able to learn a lot.

-Applications are now open for our 2020 summer internship program.
+Applications are now open for next year’s summer internship program.
 It’s a great opportunity to work with an awesome team, learn real-world coding and business skills and get some excellent experience.

 What are you waiting for?